IES Holdings, Inc. research snapshot

 IESC AI Trading Strategy Framework

 The IESC AI trading strategy below is a rules-based research framework, not personal advice.
-It links chart levels with data center demand, residential activity, project margins, free cash flow, Gulf Island integration, control-shareholder actions, and valuation discipline.
+It links chart levels with data center demand, residential activity, project margins, free cash flow, Gulf Island integration, the two-for-one split, control-shareholder actions, and valuation discipline.

 Trend-following setup

-A failed rebound followed by a close below $520 should reduce trend confidence, especially if management signals slower data center awards or weaker residential pricing.
+A failed breakout followed by a close below $600 should reduce trend confidence, especially if management signals slower data center awards or weaker residential pricing.

 Mean-reversion setup